Are you looking for things to do in Akumal, Mexico?

 Half Moon Bay

-This popular beach spot is a great area to spot turtles, however, due to the number of people coming, you will need to go a bit further to find them.
+This beach is a great place to spot turtles!
+Due to the number of people coming, though, you’ll need to go a bit further to find them.

 You can easily rent snorkel equipment cheap if you haven’t brought any.
 The area along the beach is quite built-up, so there is a range of nice restaurants and beach sidebars to choose to cool-off.